edgedb/edgedb/docs/cheatsheets/link_properties.rst

           multi link followers := .<follows[is Person];
         }

-    this query will work as of EdgeDB 3.0:
+    this query will work as expected:

     .. code-block:: edgeql